Introduction to US Law and Introduction to US Legal Practice

 Please complete the reading assignment noted in the syllabus before the first Introduction to US Law class meeting.
 The textbook for the class is A Lawyer Writes: A Practical Guide to Legal Analysis (3rd ed.).
 It is available as an e-book, as well as on Kindle and in paperback.
 You will need a copy of the U.S. Constitution.

 During the second week of Introduction to US Law, the faculty devotes several days to exploring an evolving line of judicial opinions (cases).
 They recommend that you read the line of cases before the beginning of the course.
 The topic of the cases differs between sections.

 Recommended Reading to Prepare for the Academic Year

-- Law 101: Everything You Need to Know about American Law, by Jay M. Feinman, Fifth Edition, Oxford University Press.
+- Law 101: Everything You Need to Know about American Law, by Jay M. Feinman, Sixth Edition, Oxford University Press.
 The faculty strongly encourage students to read this book before taking Introduction to US Law.